uo-ec607/lectures/08-regression/08-regression.md

 ## Instrumental variables

 Again, lots of options here.
-See: `?AER::ivreg`, `?lfe::felm`, and `?estimatr::ivreg_robust`.
+See: `?AER::ivreg`, `?estimatr::iv_robust`, and `?lfe::felm`.
 They all follow a similar syntax, where the IV first-stage regression is specified after a `|` following the main regression.
-Here's an example taken from the [AER package](https://cran.r-project.org/web/packages/AER/vignettes/AER.pdf), just because we haven't used it in this lecture yet.
-I'll follow their lead in using one of the package's own datasets on cigarette consumption.
+I'll demonstrate using an example taken from the [AER package](https://cran.r-project.org/web/packages/AER/vignettes/AER.pdf), just because we haven't used it in this lecture yet.
+I'll follow their lead in using one of the package's own datasets on average cigarette consumption by US state.

 ```r